 The Operator shall endeavor to keep the Leases, Production Systems, Facilities, and other equipment purchased for the Joint Account under this Agreement and the Hydrocarbons free from liens and encumbrances (except those provided in Exhibit “F”) that might arise by reason of the activities or operations conducted under this Agreement.
-If a lien is placed on the Leases, Production Systems, Facilities, other equipment, or any Hydrocarbons, the Operator shall make reasonable efforts to remove the lien.
+If a lien or encumbrance (except those provided in Exhibit “F”) is placed on the Leases, Production Systems, Facilities, other equipment, or any Hydrocarbons, the Operator shall make reasonable efforts to remove the lien or encumbrance.

 Records

 The Operator shall keep accurate books, accounts, and records of activities or operations under this Agreement in compliance with the Accounting Procedure in Exhibit “C.” Unless otherwise provided in this Agreement, all records of the Joint Account shall be available to a Non-Operating Party at all reasonable times during the Operator's normal office hours under Exhibit “C.” The Operator shall use good-faith efforts to ensure the settlements, billings, and reports rendered to each Party under this Agreement are complete and accurate.
 The Operator shall notify the other Parties promptly upon the discovery of any error or omission pertaining to the settlements, billings, and reports rendered to each Party.
-This provision does not affect a Party’s audit rights under this Agreement.
-This provision shall also apply to each Non-Operating Party’s books, accounts, and records kept to support its charges to a Project Team.
+This provision does not affect a Party’s audit rights, if any, under this Agreement.
+This provision shall also apply to each Non-Operating Party’s books, accounts, and records kept supporting its charges to a Project Team.

-Reports to Government Agencies
+Submissions to Government Agencies

+If any activity, operation or equipment under this Agreement requires a permit, certification or inspection from a governmental agency (including DOI), the Operator will prepare, submit and obtain or cause to be prepared, submitted, and obtained any required permits, certifications or inspections under current government regulations or guidance.

-The Operator shall make timely reports to all governmental authorities to which it has a duty to make reports and shall furnish copies of the reports to the Participating Parties.
-The Operator shall provide each Non-Operating Party with a copy of each notice, order, and directive received from the MMS.
-As soon as reasonably practicable, each Party shall give written notice to the other Parties before each meeting with government authorities of which it has notice and that affect the Contract Area.
+The Operator shall make timely reports to all governmental authorities to which it has a duty to make reports and shall furnish copies of the reports to the Participating Parties as soon as is reasonably practical.
+The Operator shall provide each Non-Operating Party with a copy of each notice, order, and directive received from the DOI.
+As soon as reasonably practicable, each Party shall give written notice to the other Parties of each meeting with government authorities of which it has notice and that affect the Contract Area, including prior notice to the extent possible.

 Information to Participating Parties